 General matrix for physical testing

-The general matrix overviews the type(s) of physical tests suitable for assessing compliance with the ADS safety requirementsThe following table illustrates the concept for listing requirements alongside the indication of whether track and/or real-world testing might be suitable for assessment of compliance.
+The general matrix would provide a clear overview of the type or types of physical testing to be used for assessing compliance with the applicable safety requirements.
+The following table illustrates the concept for listing requirements alongside the indication of whether track and/or real-world testing might be suitable for assessment of compliance.
 The listed requirements are indicative and would be replaced by verifable criteria defined for the ADS under assessment (see Annex 3 for an approach to defining these criteria based on the high-level ADS safety requirements).

-Table 5.
+Table 1.
 Example of the General Matrix for Physical Testing